Hurricane Season begins: NOAA's 2018 expectations, here

-Thursday, May 24, 2018, 15:06 - The National Oceanographic and Atmospheric Administration (NOAA) is expecting the 2018 Atlantic Hurricane Season to be near or slightly above normal.
-June 1st will mark the official start of a season that will extend until November 30th, but all eyes are already set on the Atlantic as a potential tropical or subtropical depression could form later this week over the warm waters of the Gulf of Mexico.
+Friday, June 1, 2018, 8:59 AM - The National Oceanographic and Atmospheric Administration (NOAA) is expecting the 2018 Atlantic Hurricane Season to be near or slightly above normal.
+June 1st marks the official start of a season that extends until November 30th.

 This season anywhere from 10 to 16 storms are expected to receive names, with 5 to 9 becoming hurricanes and 1 to 4 of those becoming major hurricanes.
 With these numbers published by NOAA, it appears the 2018 season will be nowhere near what we saw in 2017, one of the most active seasons registered.
 There is a 75% chance it might be slightly more active than a normal season, but NOAA also highlights the other side of the spectrum, where there is a 25% chance it could be less active.

 Despite this season being less energetic in the Atlantic with respect to 2017, NOAA experts are still warning that some of the hurricanes that will end-up forming could still be as strong and energetic as last year's Harvey, Irma or Maria.

 Some areas like Puerto Rico or Texas, still recovering from the impacts of major hurricanes last year, will be especially vulnerable to any storms moving through this 2018 season.
 For this reason, NOAA and FEMA recommend locals to prepare evacuation plans and purchase hurricane insurance.
 An update to this forecast will be published by NOAA in early August just before the peak of the hurricane season.